Shifting sustainability from catchy motto to mainstream business model.

 Innovation Forum delivers one of the world’s most revered platforms for change, addressing the biggest challenges in sustainable food systems and supply chains from production to packaging to policies.
 The organization inspires conversations and collaborations amongst the industry’s vast contributors.

 Green Field Solutions’ head of sustainability, Jennifer Luchte, talked with Innovation Forum’s Emily Heslop, Project Director, and Diana Kim, Marketing Manager, about the importance of actionable conversations, the role farmers play in those conversations, and what the future of food and beverage looks like.
-Ahead of the organization’s flagship conference—The Future of Food and Beverage USA—the trio discussed how real conversations have been foundational to inspiring real change.
+The trio discussed how real conversations have been foundational to inspiring real change.

 Diana, can you introduce Innovation Forum?